How it Works:

 Private rooms cost more than beds in shared dormitories, as you may expect.
 Below are some generalities on prices for different types of private rooms.

-Prices are given for single / double rooms; many places also will have rooms that accommodate three or four people
+Prices are given for single / double rooms; many places also will have rooms that accommodate three or four people.
+Prices are subject to change and are given to provide an approximation for budgeting purposes.

 Pension – €20-25 / €25-35